 Nightly darkness returns as the sun sinks farther below the southern horizon, but temperatures are still above zero, though we may experience a touch of Antarctic winter with night frosts, creating beautiful patterns of thin sea ice on the surface.
 The snow cover is at its minimum allowing for easy and extensive walks in the South Shetland Islands.

-• Penguin chicks are in their adolescent state now and quite curious about visitors.
+• Penguin chicks are in their adolescent state now and are quite curious about visitors.

 • The adult penguins moult and the young go to sea.